VitoCairone/warpstones/README.md

 To run the game, just type `open index.html` in the terminal.

-CSS animations at this time target only recent versions of Chrome and are not yet implemented across browser.
+CSS animations at this time target only recent versions of Chrome and are not yet implemented across browsers.

 All animations and graphics are CSS except the mana.